woosal1337/blog/web-app/source/_posts/print.md

 U.S.A
 ```

-- here we go. the default space `" "` input was changed to `.`, so all of the
+- Here we go.
+The default space `" "` input was changed to `.`, so all of the
-elements are going to be seperated by `.`s. feel free to change this value to
+elements are going to be seperated by `.`s.
+Feel free to change this value to
 anything you want to see the output.

 ```python